ANSSI-FR/rust-guide/src/en/06_typesystem.md

 > ### Warning
 >
 > Derivation of comparison traits for compound types depends on the
-> **field order** not on their name.
+> **field order**, and not on their names.
 >
-> First, it means changing the order of two fields change the order.
-For
+> First, it means that changing the order of declaration of two fields change
-> instance, provided this second ordered type:
+> the resulting lexicographical order.
+For instance, provided this second
+> ordered type:
 >
 > ```rust,noplaypen
 > #[derive(PartialEq, Eq, PartialOrd, Ord)]